B03.0 Staff Council By-Laws

 - Serve on University Council Executive Committee (UCEC)

-- Additional projects as assigned by the president
+- Additional projects as assigned by the President of the University

 2. Duties of Vice Chair

-- Assume the duties of the Chair if s/he resigns or is removed
+- Assume the duties of the chair if chair resigns or is removed

 3. Duties of Events Officer

-- Serve as liaison to the Communications Committee
+- Serve as chair or co-chair to the appointed committee

-C. Election of EC: The election of the EC is held at the first meeting in June and terms of office begin at that meeting.
-The election of the EC is conducted by a secret ballot vote of all SC members present.
-An exception is made for an uncontested election which can be formalized by having the secretary cast a ballot of affirmation.
-In order to keep the balance of fifty percent exempt/fifty percent non-exempt, the four officer positions are elected first, and the four at-large positions are filled in a second vote.
-Votes are counted by members of the previous year's EC and members of the previous year's Elections and Representation Committee excluding members who are standing for election.
+C. Election of EC: The election of EC is held at the first SC meeting in June and terms of office begin at that meeting.
+The election of EC is conducted by a secret ballot vote of all SC members present.
+An exception is made for an uncontested election which can be formalized by having the SC Coordinator cast a ballot of affirmation.
+In order to keep the balance of fifty percent exempt/fifty percent nonexempt, the two officer positions are elected first, and the six at-large positions are filled next.
+EC elections will be conducted by the previous year’s chair or co-chair of the Elections

-D. Replacement of EC: If a member of the EC must resign or be replaced, the chair must call for appropriate nominations from the SC membership (exempt to replace exempt, non-exempt to replace non-exempt as specified in by-laws) and hold a special election to replace the EC member at the next regular SC meeting.
-Voting is by secret ballot and counted by the SC chair and Elections and Representation Committee chair.
+D. Replacement of EC member: If a member of EC must resign or be replaced, the chair must call for appropriate nominations from the SC membership (exempt to replace exempt, nonexempt to replace nonexempt as specified in by-laws) and hold a special election to replace the EC member at the next regular SC meeting.
+Voting is by secret ballot and counted by the Elections Committee chair.
+If the Elections committee chair is being replaced, the SC Coordinator will count the votes.
 The election is by simple majority of all SC members present.
-An exception is made for an uncontested election which can be formalized by having the secretary cast a ballot of affirmation.
+An exception is made for an uncontested election which can be formalized by having the Coordinator cast a ballot of affirmation.

-E. Replacement of Officers: Any officer may be replaced as described in III.D with the exception of the chair.
-If the chair resigns or is removed, the vice chair assumes the position for the remainder of the term.
+E. Replacement of chair: If the chair resigns or is removed, the vice chair assumes the position for the remainder of the term.
 An election as described in III.D is then held to replace the vice chair.
-A sitting EC member may stand for an open EC position, and if successful in her/his bid for the office the election is for the open seat.
+A current EC member may run for the vice chair position, and if successful in their bid for the vice chair position, another election is held for the at-large position.

 Article IV.
 Committees: Standing Committees, Ad Hoc Committees and Task Forces

-1. SC has four standing committees in addition to the EC.
+1. SC has standing committees in addition to EC.
 Each SC member must serve on a standing committee.
-A member of the EC must serve on each standing committee as liaison to the EC.
-The four standing committees are:
+All at-large members of EC must serve on a standing committee as liaison to the EC.
+The standing committees are:

 - University Issues & Policies

-a) The Elections and Representation Committee conducts all SC elections in accordance with section II.B of these by-laws, including review of voting block ratios and the nomination process
+- The Elections and Representation Committee conducts all SC elections in accordance with section II.B of these by-laws, including review of voting block ratios and the nomination process.

 4. RIT staff who are not members of SC may be invited to serve on standing committees based on special expertise, interest, or representation.

-C. Ad Hoc Committee Reports: All ad hoc committees are expected to provide reports at SC meetings.
-Written copies of committee reports should be submitted for the official minutes.
+C. Ad Hoc Committee Reports: All ad hoc committees are expected to provide a report at SC meetings.

 Article V. Meetings and Procedures

-A. SC Meetings: SC meets regularly on a schedule set by the SC.
-Meetings are open to all members of the RIT Community:
+A. SC Meetings: SC meets regularly on a schedule set by EC.
+Meetings are open to all members of the RIT Community.

-1. Participation in Meetings: Any member of the RIT staff may submit agenda items and/or may address the SC by placing themselves on the agenda through their representative or through a member of the EC prior to the desired meeting.
+1. Participation in Meetings: Any member of the RIT staff may submit agenda items and/or request to present at a SC meeting through their representative, SC Coordinator, or a member of EC prior to the desired meeting.

-2. Agendas: Agendas are set by the EC with input from all interested staff or SC members.
+2. Agendas: Agendas are set by EC with consideration of relevant topics pertaining to SC members and their constituents.

-a) Agenda Submissions: Items must be submitted to the EC for consideration and placing on an upcoming SC agenda prior to the desired meeting.
+a) Agenda Submissions: Items must be submitted to the Staff Council Coordinator or EC for consideration and placement on an upcoming SC agenda prior to the desired meeting.

-D. Quorums: A SC quorum consists of 50% of the SC membership; an EC quorum consists of 66% of the EC membership.
+D. Quorums: A SC quorum consists of 50% of SC membership; an EC quorum consists of 66% of EC membership.

-E. Records: All SC groups are required to maintain records.
+E. Records: All of the following SC groups are required to maintain records: